-- 1. If the proposed course of action is not accepted by the student, or if the Dean thereafter determines that the action plan is not being followed by the student, or for other good reasons, the Dean may then convene a Committee, normally within 10 business days.
-The student will be notified in writing of the convening of the Committee. - 2.
-The Committee shall consist of - a.
-For Student Conduct: the Dean, Director of Community Life, Advisor, faculty member, and if needed, one more appointment by the Dean. - b.
-For the Special Needs: three faculty members appointed by Dean for the academic year.
-The Dean serves as an ex officio member. - 3.
-The Committee reviews the case, the steps taken to date, and any documentation considered relevant.
-The Committee chooses a chair for its work with the particular student.
+1. If the proposed course of action is not accepted by the student, or if the Dean thereafter determines that the action plan is not being followed by the student, or for other good reasons, the Dean may then convene a Committee, normally within 10 business days.
+The student will be notified in writing of the convening of the Committee.

+2. The Committee shall consist of

+b.
+For the Special Needs: three Faculty members appointed by Dean for the academic year.

+The Dean serves as an ex officio member.

+3. The Committee reviews the case, the steps taken to date, and any documentation considered relevant.
+The Committee chooses a chair for its work with the student.
 The Committee chooses a recorder/secretary.
 The Committee sets place, time, and date within ten business days for a hearing with the student.